cameront/template_backend/README.md

 # Things I'd like to improve

 1. Serve static files via the go static file server without giving up Hot Module Replacement, so that you don't have to use the node webserver in development.
+1. Split the one_time_setup script into 2 different scripts: onetime/rename_repo.sh and onetime/verify.sh, so that the latter can be used when changes need to be made to this (template) repo but you want to try out the working demo before comitting changes.

 # Steps

-1. `git clone https://github.com/cameront/go-svelte-sqlite-template [your_directory]`
+1. `git clone https://github.com/cameront/template_backend [your_directory]`
 1. `./scripts/one_time_setup.sh`
 1. `(source env_dev.sh && air)`
 1. `pushd _ui && npm run dev`